inventordave2/FileSearch/README.md

 > -fc  "some text to search for in files whose filename matches the filename pattern provided"

+// 1. open handle, file access, open candidate file.
+Search for pattern.
+If found, add to results list.
+Else, close file, close handle.

+/**
+Search & Replace.

+regexp-based search & replace.
+Instead of search/replace a literal string, use a pattern, and also store the search/replace tool history, to udo any accidentally incorrect modifications by the user based on an imperfect pattern.
+Also, open files in binary mode, or text mode.
+In text mode, Unicode is widechar, so FS needs to translate the buffer when pattern-searching.
+(A pattern might be A-Za-Z based, but if the file is encoded in UTF-8 rather than ASCII, these are 2 different widths of encoding, which should be transparent to the user.
+*/

-Does what it sounds like.
+Will do what it sounds like.
 Passing no filename as a seperate cmd-line arg will result in all files in the traget directory/ies being searched. **NOT_IMPLEMENTED_YET.**

 The arguments can be passed on the cmd-line in any order.
 Mix it up.
 The code at the near-top of main() in 'FS.c' is about as straightforward a way to parse the command line arguments passed to 'FS.exe'.